 Good Desk Set Up…

 Finally, here are some great resources for both employers and employees:

 The ever changing workplace recommendations have created a workforce that, in many areas, are suffering.
-I feel it is important to give more advice to the workforce with respect to stress and time management, desk ergonomics, tips for healthy work from home environment.
-The intention of this blog is to get employers to think about the health of their employees, and not just Covid related health.
+I feel it is important to give more advice to the workforce.
+With respect to stress, time management, desk ergonomics and tips for healthy work from home environment.
+The intention of this blog is to get employers to think about the health of their employees.
+Not just Covid related health.

-I have created a short ‘lunch and learn’ webinar with Q & A’s to help teams think about how to prevent musculoskeletal pain, and protect their back health long term.
+I have created a short ‘lunch and learn’ webinar with Q & A’s.
+This is to help teams think about how to prevent musculoskeletal pain, and protect their back health long term.
 Please contact me on email@example.com or call 01273 206868 and leave a message with my front desk team, if you think you and your team could do with some help.
-Topics include desk based stretches, stress reduction techniques, optimising desk environment and ergonomics, and self care/management for pain.